“Compulsively readable... like a superfun rush event,

 is universal

-Okay, so this is my new favorite book.
+Okay, so rush is my new favorite book.

 It's funny, it's happy, it's sad,